1CRM/1crm-api-client-php/docs-pages/examples/create-invoice.md

-\page ex-create-quote Create an Invoice with Payment
+\page ex-create-invoice Create an Invoice with Payment

 This is a example of creating an Invoice, a Payment and link this payment with parent Invoice using 1CRM API.